urielfaier/Data_scientists_job_analysis_sql/README.md

 - **📊 Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
 - **💡 Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.

+Additionally, I honed my skills in version control using Git and GitHub, learning how to efficiently manage and collaborate on code.
+I also became proficient in using VS Code, leveraging its powerful features for writing, debugging, and managing projects seamlessly.
+These tools have become indispensable allies in my journey as a data explorer and problem solver.

 ### Closing Thoughts